 - Recommender names and email addresses

-- Transcript (scan of official or unofficial transcripts)
+- Transcript (scanned or electronic copy of official transcripts)

 - Statement of Purpose — include your research goals for graduate school